montagejs/minit/templates/digit/__name__/README.md

 * test/  —  Contains tests for the application.

     By default, this directory includes all.js, a module that points the test runner to all jasmine specs.
+To use this module run `npm install` to get the dependencies required to run unit tests.

 * ui/  —  Contains the application user interface components.

-    By default, this directory contains one component: main.reel (the Main user interface component)
+    By default, this directory contains one component: main.reel (the Main user interface component).

 In development, you can expand this project directory as necessary; for example, depending on the project you may want to add the following folders: